 Hit the Books

-Have some fun with props—got an old typewriter or a stack of textbooks laying around?
-They’ll be the perfect backdrop for your mini photo shoot.
+Have fun with props—got an old typewriter or a stack of textbooks lying around?
+They’ll be the perfect backdrop for your mini photoshoot.
 Add in a pair of faux glasses, and you’re in business.

 Sky’s the Limit